Like adults, many children have gained weight during the COVID-19 pandemic. Engaging in healthier habits can help shift the trend.

 - Talk about it.
 When some children are feeling stressed, they turn to food for comfort.
 What could be more stressful than a life turned upside down by COVID-19?
 Set aside time every evening to connect with your child and talk about his day.
 These simple check-ins can pay dividends for emotional and physical well-being.

 If you’re concerned about your child’s weight gain, turn to a healthcare provider for help.
-A back-to-school physical is a great time to have this conversation.
+An annual physical is a great time to have this conversation.

 During the appointment, the provider can use a pediatric growth chart to determine if your child is within the average range for her weight and height.
 If her weight is higher than it should be, your healthcare provider can offer guidance for diet and exercise.
 They can help get your child back on track.